gocardless/gocardless-pro-php/README.md

 }
 ```

 Crank will return an `\GoCardless\Core\Error\GoCardlessError`-based error.
 The possible errors vary on the exception internally but are `InvalidApiUsageError`, `InvalidStateError`, and `ValidationFailedError`, all other errors use the `GoCardlessError` class.
-If the error is an http transport layer error (cannot connect, empty response from server, etc.), the client will throw an `HttpError`.
+If the error is an http transport layer error (cannot connect, empty response from server, etc.), the client will throw an `HttpError` based off of the php_curl errors.
 You can access the raw hash (unenveloped) via the `->error()` method, and a list of all the errors via the `->allErrors()` method.
 By default the error message will contain the error's message and a link to the documentation if it exists.

 ## Supporting PHP < 5.3.3